cloudnull/tribble-api/README.rst

 ~~~~~~~~~~~~

   1. Setup a MySQL Database, somewhere.
   #.
-Login to said MySQL database and create the database you want to use for the system, also create a user to access that database.
+Login to said MySQL and create the database you want to use for the system, also create a user to access that database.
   #.
-Go to the bin directory in the cloned application
-  #.
 Go back to your system where you are going to be running the application.
 Create the directory "/etc/Tribble", then create the file "config.cfg" in that directory and set the permissions to "`600`".
 Add the following variables to the config file.
-  #.
-Use ``PIP`` to install "apache-libcloud", "fabric", "python-daemon==1.6", "SQLAlchemy", "Flask-RESTful", "Flask", and "Flask-SQLAlchemy"

     .. code-block:: python